fbpx

 ORM

 However, positive viral content will quickly rise to the top of the SERPs.
-This helps move negative results on to subsequent pages, thus making it easier for you to promote the right image.
+This helps move negative results onto subsequent pages, making it easier for you to promote the right image.

 Number of search terms

-SEO is focused on broad-match terms—the more the better—which are usually generic nouns or categories.
+SEO is focused on broad-match terms and relevant keywords—the more the better—which are usually generic nouns or categories.
 ORM focuses on one or two specific terms, which are usually a proper name or a brand name.

 SEO